 You’re engaged?
 Congratulations!

 We believe that God wants all couples to enjoy a long and happy life together.
-Many couples get married in church because it’s important for them to ask for God’s blessing on their married life.
-We count it a privilege to share the joy of your big day and we want to do all we can to help you get ready for it.
+Many couples get married in church because it’s important for them to ask for God’s blessing on their new married life.
+We count it a great honour to share the joy of your big day.

 - if either the bride or groom were baptised or prepared for confirmation in the parish